What if We Could Simulate Everything

 I focus on longevity because I believe it’s the most important problem to solve.
 Hypothetically if we learned to simulate large systems, all longevity problems become trivial.
 Longevity is a part of biology.
 Biology is a part of chemistry.
 And chemistry is a part of physics.
 This means if we make progress in physics, it has a knock-on effect for the rest.
 We could simulate a human body and experiment virtually with what drugs cause what effects.
 Eventually, we would find the miracle drug that stops aging.

 The people currently doing longevity research are amazing.
-And it’s extremely likely that the real longevity breakthrough comes from here.
+And the real longevity breakthroughs will probably comes from here.
+But what if we did entertain the simulation idea?

 Another approach I’m looking at is quantum computing applied to simulations.

-Necessary for all this exploration was self-learning the math required to truly understand the concepts.
+Necessary for all this exploration is self-learning the math required to really understand the physics.
 I started The Feynman Mafia to help me with that.